icon-project/documentation/references/icon-json-rpc-v3.md

 - Invoke a function of the SCORE in the 'to' address.
 - Transfer a message.

-This function causes state transition.
+This function causes state transitions.

 #### Parameters